 - Discover and monitor certificates at TLS 1.3 endpoints either within the local network or across the internet using any of the 5 ciphersuites mentioned in appendix B.4 of RFC 8446.
 Certificates from the results of SSL discovery and monitoring are imported into Keyfactor Command for viewing, reporting and alerting purposes.
-Scanning using server name indication (SNI) is supported. - Manage and deliver certificates in the machine certificate store on Windows servers using the Management Portal, and (optionally) bind the certificates to Internet Information Services (IIS) web sites.
-This feature is supported only on Windows installations.

-- Manage and deliver certificates in PEM stores on FTP capable devices using the Management Portal, and associate them with PEM stores on FTP capable devices.
-Certificates from PEM stores on FTP capable devices can be imported into Keyfactor Command for viewing, reporting and alerting purposes. - Retrieve logs generated on the orchestrator via the Keyfactor Command Management Portal.
-This task returns up to 2 MB of log data from the end of the orchestrator log file to be viewed in the Management Portal. - Manage certificates from remote Microsoft Certificate Authorities (CAs) using the Management Portal.
+Scanning using server name indication (SNI) is supported. - Retrieve logs generated on the orchestrator via the Keyfactor Command Management Portal.
+This task returns up to 2 MB of log data from the end of the orchestrator log file to be viewed in the Management Portal.
+This features is supported only on full server installations. - Manage certificates from remote Microsoft Certificate Authorities (CAs) using the Management Portal.
 Certificates from remote CAs can be imported into Keyfactor Command for viewing, reporting and alerting purposes.
-This feature is supported only on Windows installations.

-If the remote CA is domain-joined to a domain in the remote forest, the Universal Orchestrator may be installed on the CA itself or on a separate server joined to a domain in the same forest (generally a server in the same domain as the CA).
+This feature is supported only on Windows installations. - If the remote CA is domain-joined to a domain in the remote forest, the Universal Orchestrator may be installed on the CA itself or on a separate server joined to a domain in the same forest (generally a server in the same domain as the CA).
 Multiple CAs in the same remote forest can be managed with a single Universal Orchestrator server.
 However, if the remote CA is not domain-joined, the Universal Orchestrator must be installed on the remote CA server.

 Note: The Universal Orchestrator does not support certificate enrollment for remote CAs.
-If you need this capability, you will need to use the Explicit Credentials option in the Management Portal CA configuration (see the Adding or Modifying a CA Record in the Keyfactor Command Reference Guide) or the Keyfactor Cross-Forest Gateway.
+If you need this capability, you will need to use the Explicit Credentials option in the Management Portal CA configuration (see Adding or Modifying a CA Record in the Keyfactor Command Reference Guide).